Finance Australia's Weekly Money and Business News

 Read Full Transcript:

-Hello and welcome to Finance Australias Weekly Money and Business News, Im Paige Estritori, and its Friday, 19 June 2026.
+Hello and welcome to Finance Australias Weekly Money and Business News, Im Paige Estritori, its Sunday 5 July 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.